JakeKen25/Privateer/README.md

 Privateer is a save editor for **Rule the Waves 3**.
 It turns many manual, error-prone save-file edits into guided tools so players can spend less time decoding files and more time experimenting with campaigns.
-Try a different technology path, adjust a nation's resources, transfer ships between fleets, or set up an unusual alternate-history scenario without editing dozens of raw records by hand.
+Try a different technology path, adjust a nation's resources, transfer ships between nations, or set up an unusual alternate-history scenario without editing dozens of raw records by hand.

 Privateer is an unofficial community project and is not affiliated with the developers or publisher of Rule the Waves 3.
 The core software was written with **ChatGPT Codex**, guided by human research, examples, testing, and design decisions.
-Contributions from programmers are welcome.
-There is still much to learn about the game's file formats, and independent review and new discoveries will make the editor safer and more capable.
+Contributions from experienced programmers and modders are highly welcome for future updates.
+I still have a lot to learn about the game's file formats, and independent review and new discoveries will make the editor safer and more capable.